ON THIS PAGE: You will learn about the different ways doctors use to treat people with mastocytosis. To see other pages, use the menu.

 Steroids.
 Steroids may be used to reduce the size of skin lesions.

 Epinephrine.
-People with mastocytosis often carry a syringe of epinephrine, a hormone made by the adrenal glands, in case of a severe allergic reaction.
+People with mastocytosis often carry a syringe of epinephrine, a hormone made by the adrenal glands, in case they need to treat a severe allergic reaction.

 Other medications.
 Other medications can help relieve diarrhea and stomach pain.